Debian Package Build Tools

 svn-lintian

-The last line cleans up the extra changes file created by pdebuild so that you can run debsign and dput on *.changes in the build-area directory.
-You'll want to change the path given to pdebuild to match your working directory.
+The second line cleans up the extra changes file created by pdebuild so that you can run debsign and dput on *.changes in the build-area directory.
+The last line prevents svn-buildpackage from changing debian/changelog after tagging a release.
+I use pdebuild with cowbuilder (from the cowdancer package) to improve the startup speed of the build.

 svk with Subversion